CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_2.rst

        :answer_c: Quantity, Favorite Food
        :answer_d: Animal Size, Favorite Food
        :correct: d
        :feedback_a: Incorrect.
-The Quantity of Animal isn't considered if trying to determine what food to prepare.
+The quantity of animal isn't considered if trying to determine what food to prepare.
        :feedback_b: Incorrect.
-Price and Quantity of an Animal isnt considered when determining which food to prepare.
+Price and quantity of an animal isnt considered when determining which food to prepare.
        :feedback_c: Incorrect.
-Favorite Food is important for the manager to know, but Quantity of animal is not important in determining what food to prepare.
+Favorite food is important for the manager to know, but quantity of animal is not important in determining what food to prepare.
        :feedback_d: Correct.
-Animal Size and Favorite food are the two columns a manager would look at to determine which food to prepare.
+Animal size and favorite food are the two columns a manager would look at to determine which food to prepare.

        A pet store has a database of all of its animals with information about each animal.
 The database is shown below.